Navoi Theater: Overview

-Designed by Alexey Shchusev, the building of the theater was built in 1942-1947 and was opened to the public in November, 1947, celebrating the 500th anniversary of the birth of Alisher Navoi, the greatest representative of Chagatai literature.
-During 1945–47, the Japanese prisoners of war participated in the building construction under forced labor.
+Designed by Alexey Shchusev, the theater was built in 1942-1947, in part with forced labor.
+It opened to the public in November, 1947, celebrating the 500th anniversary of the birth of Alisher Navoi, the greatest representative of Chagatai literature.
 The theater has a capacity of 1,400 spectators.
-The main stage is 540 square meters big.
+The main stage covers 540 square meters.

+Use of Forced Labor

+During 1945–47, some Japanese prisoners of war captured by the Soviet Union participated in the building construction under forced labor.

+In 1996, Uzbek President Islam Karimov installed a plaque at the theater honoring the Japanese people involved in its construction.
+The plaque reads, "In 1945–1946 the hundreds of Japanese citizens deported from the Far East took an active part in the construction of building of the Theater named after Alisher Navoiy".